Than Four Combined Decades

 - Does negligent security only apply to physical injuries?

-No, negligent security applies to any harm suffered as a result of a preventable criminal act on someone else’s property.
+No, this applies to any harm suffered as a result of a preventable criminal act on someone else’s property.
 This includes not just physical injuries, but also emotional trauma and financial losses, such as stolen property or lost wages due to recovery time.

 - How much does it cost to hire a Mississippi negligent security attorney?